JMAdis/hangman-project/README.md

 1. Run the Main class.
 2. Select the desired difficulty level (Easy, Medium, or Hard) by entering the corresponding number.
 3. Guess the letters to complete the hidden word.
-4. Keep guessing until you either successfully guess the word or run out of attempts.
+4. Keep guessing until you either successfully guess the word or run out of attempts!